 A neurological physical therapist is one who specializes in the evaluation and treatment of individuals with movement difficulties due to an injury or disease of the nervous system.
 A neurologic clinical specialist (NCS) is a physical therapist who has advanced training in neurological therapy.
 These specialists develop a plan of care using a variety of treatment techniques to help restore function and help you move better with a neurological condition, such as Parkinson’s disease or stroke.
 Neurological conditions are challenging and having a team of these specialists on your side is very beneficial.
 Studies have shown that physical therapy is very beneficial to those who suffer from neurological conditions.

-Neuro Therapy and Physical Therapy
+Neuro Therapy And Physical Therapy in Salisbury

 Neuro therapy is a non-invasive treatment that allows individuals to gain information about their brain activity and learn how to change it.
 Brainwave activity is measured with an EEG, and “brain maps” are created.
 Physical therapists work closely with those who specialize in neurological therapy.
 Without physical therapy following a neurological injury, patients may be unable to perform certain activities, lose function and lose their independence.
 Physical therapists who specialize in neurology work with a wide range of patients who may have the following conditions:

 Parkinson’s disease is a neurological disorder that affects the brain’s nerve cells.
 It’s a progressive disease.
 The disease causes slurred speech, severe tremors and irregular facial expressions.
 Physical therapy has been shown to help those with chronic conditions like Parkinson’s disease.
 It improves flexibility and strength.
 As a matter of fact, physical therapy is now an essential part of many treatment plans.
 Your physical therapist can help address the symptoms of Parkinson’s disease, such as gait, freezing and dystonia.